rogernogueraplanesas/portugal-weather-analysis/README.md

 - Data from 2018 and 2023 is not complete for the entire year, given the project's duration.
 Therefore, while it was utilized for monthly historical analysis, it was not represented on a yearly basis.

 ## Project Organization
-The project has been divided into seven distinct steps.
+The project can be divided into seven distinct steps.

 ### Database structuring, and preliminary data insertion
 The datasource consists of several JSON files divided into two main groups: one containing data related to the involved Portuguese weather stations, and the other containing data related to hourly observations made by the weather stations between 2018 and 2022.